Denzel-Witbooi/Denzel_POETASK1/README.txt

 	-Then click on the calculate button
 	-Message box will show if your home loan is approved or not -And another Message box will show the available money after necessary deductions
+3) Choose to Buy a Vehicle
+if yes redirects to Vehicle Buy page where you enter the necessary values if no shows expenses and ends program

 ****************************************************************************